 although we will replace the greedy selection in Section \ref{sec:offpol}.

-\paragraph{Surrogate Model } As commented previously, the most common surrogate model is the Gaussian process (GP).
-For the remainder of the paper we consider a GP with zero mean and kernel $k:\cX\times\cX\to\RR$ with hyperparameters $\thetav$.
-The GP posterior model allows predictions at a query point $\x_q$ which are normally distributed $y_q \sim \mathcal{N}(\mu(\x_q), \sigma^2(\x_q))$, such that:
+\paragraph{Surrogate Model } The most common surrogate model is the Gaussian process (GP).
+For the remainder of the paper we consider a GP with zero mean and kernel $k:\cX\times\cX\to\RR$.
+The GP posterior model allows predictions at query points $\x_q$ which are normally distributed $y_q \sim \mathcal{N}(\mu(\x_q), \sigma^2(\x_q))$, such that: